Mediation & Arbitration · Orange County, CA

 Two paths to resolution.

 Mediation puts the outcome in your hands.
 Arbitration puts it in the hands of a neutral who decides.
 Chris offers both — and helps you choose the right one for your dispute.
+Many contracts already require arbitration; either way, you avoid a crowded public courtroom and a judge who sees your dispute for only a brief window of time.

 Service 01